Havre-Saint-Pierre: Economy

 The city hospital is the major employer in the region.
 Havre-Saint-Pierre is also located near Canada's only titanium mine, for which the town serves as a port.
 Since 1948, the Quebec Iron and Titanium Company mines deposits of ilmenite, a mineral composed of iron and titanium, at a site some 40 km north.
+Several other mineral exploration companies are operating within the area play surrounding the Lac Tio Titanium Mine, which has been in operation for over 65 years and is currently owned by Rio Tinto.
+Among the exploration companies is Titan Discovery Corp., which now controls the majority of the mineral exploration rights surrounding the historic Lac Tio mine.
+The area immediately inland from the town is known to host significant and world-class mineral deposits and is the subject of active mineral exploration and mining.
 The Chemin de fer de la Rivière Romaine brings it by rail cars to Havre-Saint-Pierre.

-Tourism contributes significantly to the local economy due to the town's position near the Mingan Archipelago National Park Reserve, a park encompassing a large number of islands in Mingan Archipelago of the Gulf of Saint Lawrence.
+Tourism

+Marine transportation from Havre-Saint-Pierre or Longue-Pointe-de-Mingan is required to visit the islands of the Mingan Archipelago National Park Reserve.
+It is possible to spend the night there.
+Private companies offer guided excursions, they also offer packages for sea kayaking expeditions, with transport by boat on the way back if the weather conditions are unfavourable.
+Paddle boards with equipment are available for rent.
+Parks Canada recommends some marine carriers.'

 It is noted for the unique variety of flora and fauna to be found there, such as puffins and the rare Mingan Thistle, and for the unique geological features on many of the islands, which are referred to as "monoliths".

-The town is also noted for the excellent fishing, being made up largely of snow crab, scallops, and lobster, with excellent salmon and trout to be found in the numerous rivers and lakes.